felher/laminouter/README.md

   given Codec[PostId] = Codec.stringCodec.bimap(UUID.fromString)(_.toString)
 ```

-Here we have an opaque type `PostId` which is just a UUID.
+Here we have an opaque type `PostId`, which is just a UUID.
 We provide a codec for it, which is just a string codec that converts the UUID to and from a string.
 Now you can use `PostId` as a parameter in your route.
 Also, note that `fromString` might throw an exception.
-Thas fine, for the parsing-part, `bimap` captures any exceptions and turns them into `None`.
+That's fine.
+For the parsing function, `bimap` captures any exceptions and turns them into `None`.

+Note that you need to add the following dependency if you want to use UUIDs from javascript: [scalajs-java-securerandom](https://github.com/scala-js/scala-js-java-securerandom).

 ## Binary And Laminar Compatibility